sirnuke/soup-kitchen-love/documentation/design.md

 Base for all objects in the world.

-* Must contain at least one coordinate.
+* Must exist at one coordinate.
 * May not overlap with other objects.
-* Does not need to be continuous.
 * Determines whether a given coordinate is blocked.
-* Determines whether a pawn can interact with a tile.
+* Determines whether and how a pawn can interact with a tile.
 * Children track additional state, as necessary.
-* Virtual functions for converting to/from string data.
-* Draw the base tile image using pretranslated coordinates.
+* Draws the base tile image when set in translated coordinates.

-* Draws local UI elements using pretranslated coordinates and local state.
+### Blocked

+Generic class for a simple blocked tile.